rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 #### 3. Install OS X

-- Connect target HDD, Mojave USB drive and Clover USB drive to your target machine
+- Connect target HDD, Catalina USB drive and Clover USB drive to your target machine
-- Boot from Clover USB drive and select Mojave USB drive (`Install OS X Mojave`)
+- Boot from Clover USB drive and select Catalina USB drive (`Install OS X Catalina`)
 - The installation should start automatically (don't worry about reboot after one minute)

 ---

 #### 4. Install Clover in EFI partition of OS X HDD

-- After successfully install repeat steps 1b - 1c but with EFI on Mojave HDD as target
+- After successfully install repeat steps 1b - 1c but with EFI on Macintosh HDD as target

 ---